1003: Uniform Residential Loan

 RESPA is a federal law that allows consumers to

 review information on known or estimated

-settlement costs once after application and once prior to or
+settlement costs once after application and once

 lenders to furnish information after application

 Real Estate Settlement Statement: Final

 settlement statement often referred to as the

-form, used to itemize buyer, seller, broker and
+HUD-1 form, used to itemize buyer, seller,

 broker and lender charges and credits at

 A real estate broker or sales associate holding

 active membership in a local real estate board

 affiliated with the National Association of

 Rescission: The cancellation of a

 contract.
 With respect to mortgage refinancing,

 cancel a contract in some cases once it is

 home as security.

-Reconveyance: A release of lien filed with
+Reconveyance: A release of lien filed

 with the county recorder by the trustee.

 Recording Fees: Money paid to the

 authorities, thereby making it part of the

-Refi: Slang for refinance, or a new mortgage
+Refi: Slang for refinance, or a new

 Request for Reconveyance: Verification